pankajm18/TODOLIST/README.md

 # To do list
-.
 I have used only HTML and CSS commands .
 This is a completely front end project.
 Bootstrap libraries are copied from getbootsrap.com.
+Javascript is not used in this project.